 The Garden also features exotic, sub-Tropical borders, Grass borders, a Fern Walk, Woodland borders, many day lilies, and other unusual plants.

-We open for 2018 on May 2nd; please follow us on Facebook and Instagram for more information and regular updates.
+We are open until Sept 29th 2019; please follow us on Facebook and Instagram for more information and regular updates.
 We are also part of the Gardener’s World 2 for 1 offer this year – please remember to bring your card with you.

 Instagram – @applecourtgarden